cecelot/site/src/pages/p/first-steps-with-racket.md

 This was really fun to work through, and it was fascinating to see how closely `let` and `let*` mapped to Nix constructs I already knew.
 Additionally, I was pleasantly surprised at how versatile `cond` is.

 I'm already not that enthusiastic about the sheer number of parentheses I have to write, and it makes some of the logic a bit hard to reason through, especially with multiple layers of nesting.
-This was alleviated by Magic Racket, which made things more legible with its format-on-save functionality to provide "semantic spacing."
+This was mostly alleviated by Magic Racket, which made things more legible with its format-on-save functionality to provide what I'll call _semantic spacing_.

 While I had a bit of trouble setting up the language server used by Magic Racket initially, it ended up being a pretty straightforward fix in the end and didn't take me too long to figure out.